a-r-d/a-r-d.github.io/_posts/2025-06-17-stop-blackpilling-stop-dooming-forget-p-doom-and-learn-to-love-building-gpt-wrappers.markdown

 I listened to [Roko Mijic on Liron's Shapira's interview show Doom Debates recently](https://www.youtube.com/watch?v=AY4jD26RntE).
 Roko argued his p(doom) is negative 60%.

-Meaning: western civilization is screwed for a number reasons and is experiencing a rapid decline in many measurable metrics.
+Meaning: western civilization is screwed for a number of reasons and is experiencing a rapid decline in many measurable metrics.
 If we don't get AI it's almost certainly destined to be over.
-If we do get AI, we have a 60% probabiliy of pulling through it and creating a new golden age.
+If we do get AI, we have a 60% probability of pulling through it and creating a new golden age.

 I think this makes sense.

-There is something about the power production capabilities of a civilization and it's flourishing that are inextricably linked.
+There is something about the power production capabilities of a civilization and its flourishing that are inextricably linked.

 Right now, AI is the thing that will drive us to produce more power and increase our quality of life, and help us move past the malaise and downward spiral the entire western hemisphere is trapped in.

-You can just stop blackpilling and start building the AI powered future one token at a time.
+You can just stop blackpilling and start building the AI-powered future one token at a time.

 Go out and consume tokens.